filviu/blog/content/posts/2009/2009-09-07-configuring-mysql-in-slackware-13-0.md

   - temp_on

 ---
-Slackware 13 has still the same unintuitive style with some things &#8211; i.e. akonadi doesn&#8217;t start in kde and it doesn&#8217;t say why, and so on.
+Slackware 13 has still the same unintuitive style with some things - i.e. akonadi doesn't start in kde and it doesn't say why, and so on.

-One of the problems you will encounter is that Mysql doesn&#8217;t start.
+One of the problems you will encounter is that Mysql doesn't start.
 Yes, if you look in /usr/doc/mysql&#8230; you will find the reason.

-Here&#8217;s what you have to do:
+Here's what you have to do:

 Run